hsaghir/hsaghir.github.io/_posts/Fraud detection/tensorflow_spark.md

 ```

 ## Running Tensorflow with distributed file systems

+- Note that Spark dataframes and RDDs are note iterable can be accessed using only dedicated higher order function (map/reduce) and /or SQL methods.
+To iterate through an RDD elements once can "collect" or covert "toLocalIterator" and iterate locally which beats the of using Spark i.e. distribute computing.

-- If our data sits in Hadoop and we want to use Tensorflow, there are two ways, 1) we can use PySpark and run Tensorflow in a reduce operation, or better yet, 2) iterate over the resulting query and pass it into the local model as a placeholder.
+- Therefore, if our data sits in Hadoop and we want to use Tensorflow, there are two ways, 1) we can use PySpark and run Tensorflow in a reduce operation (which does computing in a distributed manner on CPUs!?)
+2) iterate over the resulting query and pass it into the local model as a placeholder.
 This requires the conversion of the Spark dataframe (distributed) to pandas dataframe (local).
 Pandas is not a distributed computing library and it runs locally on local memory.
 So everything after coversion to pandas is completely local including tensorflow runs.

 - The above requires conversion of data types from Hadoop HDFS, to Spark Tungesten binary, to Spark Java, to Python Pickle, to Tensorflow C++ object which is very costly.
 Tensorframe library does this data type conversion in one fell swoop.